-Messrs.
-Lapides, Lewis, Piasecki and Simon each received \$10,000 for service on a Special Committee formed to review strategic alternatives for the Company.
-The Special Committee was disbanded in April of 2006.
-Further, Mr. Lewis received \$100,000 for his service on the Special Litigation Committee.
+In addition, Messrs.
+Lewis, Piasecki, Simon and Naftaly and Ms. Bergeron each received \$18,000 for service on a Special Committee formed to review strategic alternatives for the Company.
+The Special Committee was disbanded in the fourth quarter of 2007.
+Although Arthur A. Weiss earned director's fees of \$50,000 for services during the fiscal year ended December 31, 2007, he declined such fees (See "Certain Transactions - Legal Counsel").